rung-tools/rung-chrome-extension/README.md

 ![Screenshot](./resources/demo.png)

-The extension is currently available in portuguese, english and spanish.
+The extension is currently available in portuguese, english, french and spanish.
 We'll add more languages soon!

 ## Contributing